ronmarco/project-pages/_posts/2017-04-03-Home-Automation-Setup-2017.md

 ## Making Old Devices "Smart"

 I use [this IR blaster](http://amzn.to/2oOYPnJ) to control my TV.
-Cheaper ones have come out since I bought the above, such as [this](http://amzn.to/2nuZfyx )(Cheaper on AliExpress.com, search "Broadlink RM Mini3")
+Cheaper ones have come out since I bought the above, such as [this](http://amzn.to/2nuZfyx ) (Even cheaper on AliExpress.com, search "Broadlink RM Mini3")

 ## Alarm Clock